swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/How to adopt ServiceLifecycle in libraries.md

 ### Returning from your `run()` method

-Since the `run()` method contains long running work, returning from it is seen as a failure and will lead to the ``ServiceRunner`` cancelling all other services by cancelling the task that is running their respective `run()` method.
+Since the `run()` method contains long running work, returning from it is seen as a failure and will lead to the ``ServiceGroup`` cancelling all other services by cancelling the task that is running their respective `run()` method.

 ### Cancellation

 Structured Concurrency propagates task cancellation down the task tree.
 Every task in the tree can check for cancellation or react to it with cancellation handlers.
-The ``ServiceRunner`` is using task cancellation to tear everything down in the case of an early return or thrown error from the `run()` method of any of the services.
+The ``ServiceGroup`` is using task cancellation to tear everything down in the case of an early return or thrown error from the `run()` method of any of the services.
 Hence it is important that each service properly implements task cancellation in their `run()` methods.